NFT & Licenses

 What are the commercial and asset copyrights?

-Depending on the selection of the license, Capture NFT may have different rights associated to it.
-The license of the NFT can be found on the Asset Profile.
+Depending on the license selection, Capture NFT may have different rights associated with it.
+The license of the NFT can be found on the NFT's Capture page.

 Should I mint NFT or commit with "license-to" action?